Doing the Unstuck

 In 1980, Matthieu Hartley was brought on board to play keyboards, just as the band began its first world tour.
 Hartley left the band shortly after the tour was over, though he and Robert maintained their friendship for years after.

 Regarding the "goth phase" mentioned above, I consider it bunk.
 It wasn't a phase, as such.
 The Cure have been regarded as goth for most of their existence.
-The only real exceptions were at the start of their career in the seventies, and with the release of Wild Mood Swings in 1996, which is about as goth as a donkey (viz., not at all).
+The only real exceptions were at the start of their career in the seventies, and with the release of Wild Mood Swings in 1996, which for the most part isn't goth, although a few of its tracks ("Treasure" and "Bare", particularly) could be considered such when compared to the rest of The Cure's body of work.

 The Cure spent most of the 1980s either on tour or in the studio.
 Smith, known for his depression, made the first of many threats to the music media to break up the band after Tolhurst had been fired and Disintegration and its support tour had finished.
 Nevertheless, they kept chugging on, releasing Wish in 1992 and embarking on a world tour to promote it.
 (The live album Show consists of the recording of one of the concerts.)
 On Wish in particular, the lyrics for some songs ("Open", "Cut", "To Wish Impossible Things" and "End") hinted strongly that Wish was to be the Cure's final album.
 Despite these things, particularly the aptly-titled song "End" ("please stop loving me / I am none of these things") put a fine point on Smith's persistent wishy-washy attitude about continuing as a band or splitting up.